 Referrals are the most powerful recruitment tool, which is why we listed it first.
 They let you skip a lot of recruitment work and target potential candidates who have already been vetted by people you trust.
 This method also tends to save you time and money that you would normally spend on advertising and job listings.

-The best referrals come from people who are in your position – other practice owners and managers.
+The best referrals come from people who are in your position – other dental practice owners and managers.
 They have an understanding of what you’re looking for in an employee.
 They may have a colleague looking for work.
 Or they might have applications from qualified candidates.

 Your current employees each have a network of friends or former colleagues you could tap into.
 Employees make great referral sources because 1) they know what it’s like to work in your office, and 2) they know the kind of person who would fit in with your culture.